What is DataFlow¶

 for simple instructions on writing a DataFlow.

-Once you have the base reader, all the existing DataFlows are ready for you to complete
+Once you have the source reader, all the existing DataFlows are ready for you to complete

 the rest of the data pipeline.

-It's fast: see Efficient DataFlow on how to build a fast DataFlow with parallel prefetching.
+It's fast: see Efficient DataFlow on how to build a fast DataFlow with parallelism.
 If you're using DataFlow with tensorpack, also see Input Pipeline tutorial on how tensorpack further accelerates data loading in the graph.

-Nevertheless, tensorpack support data loading with native TF operators / TF datasets as well.
+Nevertheless, tensorpack supports data loading with native TF operators / TF datasets as well.